Pimples appear when the oil glands (pores) in your skin get blocked.

 Once the pore is blocked, the build-up causes irritation and your immune system responds by sending bacteria to the area.

-Those bacteria multiply, creating inflammation and making the redness, swelling and tenderness of pimples worse.
+These bacteria multiply, creating inflammation causing the redness, swelling and tenderness of pimples.

 Your face, neck, chest, shoulders and upper back are most likely to be affected by acne because they have the highest number of oil glands.